joegreen88/mysql-version-control/README.md

     buildtime.database = "buzz"

 ## Versioning
-Your database versions will be stored in `<project_root>/db/versions`.
+Your database versions will be stored in `<project_root>/db/versions` by default.
 The sql for each version is stored in a directory directly under this directory.
 So the directories are named `db/versions/1`, `db/versions/2` and so on.
 Each version must contain at least one of the following files:

  - `schema.sql` - always runs first, contains `CREATE TABLE IF NOT EXISTS` and `ALTER` statements.